kyma-project/test-infra/docs/prow/templates.md

 # Templates

-Jobs and Prow configuration are generated from the templates in the `templates` directory.
+Jobs and Prow configuration are generated from templates stored in the `templates` directory.
 The directory contains these items:

 - `config.yaml` is the config file that describes files to generate.
 - `templates` is the directory to gather all the template files.